WKOO: Christian formats

 In October 2008, WWIL terminated their LMA with WEGG and WSTK; WSTK went silent, while WEGG reverted to branding as "Glory Radio" with a traditional black gospel music format, now broadcasting from the WEGG studio in Rose Hill, North Carolina.

 In May 2009, WSTK resumed broadcasting, simulcasting WEGG.
-WEGG added new FM translator W240BN at 95.9 FM.
+WEGG added a new FM translator W240BN at 95.9 FM.
 W240BN was located on the 710 AM tower and broadcast with 250 watts of power.
-The station was rebranded as The Gospel Superstation.
+The station was rebranded as “The Gospel Superstation”.

-In January 2011, WEGG was branded Your Christian Radio 710 & 95.9 with a traditional black gospel music format.
-104.5 FM WSTK also used the same moniker, but offered a Christian Talk format.
+In January 2011, WEGG was branded “Your Christian Radio 710 & 95.9” with a traditional black gospel music format.
+104.5 FM WSTK also used the same moniker but offered a Christian Talk format.

 Sermons from local ministers were broadcast daily.
-Local ministers also participated in the "Noon Day Prayer" each day at noon, during which time a local minister would offer a 15 to 20-minute prayer, and afterward listeners could call in and request prayer from the minister or share a testimony.
+Local ministers also participated in the "Noon Day Prayer" each day at noon, during which time a local minister would offer a 15 to 20-minute prayer, and afterward, listeners could call in and request prayer from the minister or share a testimony.
 The station also featured church announcements and local obituaries read throughout the morning.

 From March 2011 to December 2011, WEGG rebroadcast the audio from "The Great Awakening" revival services at The River Church in Tampa, Florida, with an immediate repeat overnight.

 In early 2013, W240BN was relocated, changed frequencies, sold, and eventually became WHQR's Classical HQR 96.7.
 A new translator, W263BE at 100.5 FM, was launched in its stead, broadcasting from a taller tower outside of Wallace to provide improved reception in Duplin County.